-CCC does not assign specific advisors.
-However, you can choose to meet with a certain advisor you feel comfortable with once you start scheduling appointments.
+CCC assigns you to specific advisors once you register for classes.
 We have two sets of advisors based on your plan.
-The first set of advisors are with CCC2NAU, for CCC students participating in their program.
-The second set of advisors are regular CCC Advisors.
+The first set of advisors are regular CCC Advisors.
+The second set of advisors are with CCC2NAU, for CCC students participating in their program .
 Some advisors are only available on certain days.
-Call student reception to schedule an appointment with your preferred advisor at 928-226-4323
+Call student reception to schedule an appointment with your assigned advisor at 928-226-4323

 *CCC2NAU does not apply to current NAU students, current NAU students can schedule with the regular CCC advisors.

 Advising helps you connect to your educational journey, make informed decisions, and feel confident about your major and progress.
 We find that students who develop a supportive relationship with an advisor do very well at CCC and are able to build skills they will need after they leave CCC.
 You and your advisor are a team.
 Advisors are here to support you and provide a personalized connection.
 In turn, we ask that you do your best to be pro-active, responsible and return our communications if we are concerned about you.

 No, your advisor will not pick out your classes or enroll you.
 However, if you make time to contact them, they will offer their input.
 Using your Degree Works is a big part of understanding your degree requirements.
 Students should be able to understand their degree requirements and add their own classes by their second term.
 Schedule an appointment if you are still not sure of how to do this.